Brands Off! Keep companies out of menstruation education.

-- If companies do provide menstruation education support or resources, they should provide evidence that these have been created by a subject specialist, follow best practice guidelines specific to menstruation education, be required to discuss and compare all available menstrual management options, not just their own branded products, and explore advertising methods and media literacy.
+- If companies do provide menstruation education support or resources, they should provide evidence that these have been created by a subject specialist, follow best practice guidelines specific to menstruation education, be required to discuss and compare all available menstrual management options, including reusables of various types and not just their own branded products, and explore advertising methods and teach media literacy criticism.

 - The DfE must include menstruation education in cross-curricular aspects of any SRE curriculum planning at all key stages, support schools to move toward providing in-house resources created by trained and qualified staff, as they would with any other national curriculum subject.